Eligibility for Student Loans and Grants

 - a one year program including Open Studies and University Transfer,

-- an apprenticeship program under the Apprenticeship and Industry Training Act (Alberta), or
+- an apprenticeship education program under the Skilled Trades and Apprenticeship Education Act (STAEA), or

 - a graduate level program,